 To get a list of what students should pack and what they should leave behind, take a look at What's In My Room.
 This web page will list the furniture included in each room, essential items to bring, recommended items, and items that are not permitted in rooms.
 Just remember: your child will inevitably forget to pack something essential.

 Also, visit the Student Housing Vendors webpage to learn more about how to rent a Microfridge®, order linens and/or care packages for your student, and order renter's insurance.

 Before booking flight tickets home for your student, make sure to check the Academic Calendar to find out when university holidays and finals week take place.

-Students living in all residence halls except St. Anne's, Fulton Flats, Fulton House, and Pedro Arrupe must purchase the Flexi Standard Meal Plan.
+Students living in all residence halls except St. Anne's, Fulton Flats, and Fulton House must purchase the Flexi Standard Meal Plan.
 Students living in Loyola Village and Lone Mountain-East must purchase the Apartment/Suite Flexi Meal Plan.
 For more information, visit the Meal Plans webpage.